pranavchinmay/pranavchinmay.github.io/_posts/2021-01-04-real-surreal.md

 (i) they are **totally ordered**---given any two rationals, $$a$$ and $$b$$, at least one of the following happens: $$a \leq b$$, or $$b \leq a$$,

-(ii) they form a **field**---you can add, subtract, and multiply rational numbers, and divide by nonzero rational numbers.
+(ii) they form a **field**---you can add, subtract, and multiply rational numbers, and divide by nonzero rational numbers, and your result will always be a rational number.

 The questions, now, are the following: do these two properties extend to $$\mathbb{R}$$?
 Does $$\mathbb{R}$$ have any other properties?